OsamaCode0/CodeProjects/README.md

 VITE_API_BASE_URL=http://localhost:8088
 Remember that the port set in both the client and server must match, for example if you change the PORT in server/.env to 3000 then the client should be http://localhost:3000

+//need to have a key from https://www.geoapify.com/(you can use mine) VITE_GEOAPIFY_KEY=0961ffde35ea4983ace9f087df1df71b

 .gitignore
 server/.env